Liz Truss: From anti-Thatcher demos to heir to Iron Lady’s throne

 Having marched in her youth side-by-side with left-wingers to demand the ousting of Margaret Thatcher, she is now seen by supporters as the heir to the Iron Lady’s throne.

+The highest office in the land is now within grasping distance for Ms Truss, who will face former Cabinet colleague Rishi Sunak in a ballot of party members after overcoming the stiff challenge of rival Penny Mordaunt.

-The avid Brexiteer, never far from a clash with the European Union, campaigned to Remain, and she joined the Conservatives after a brush with the Liberal Democrats.
+The avid Brexiteer, never far from a clash with the European Union, campaigned to Remain, and Ms Truss joined the Conservatives after a brush with the Liberal Democrats.

-Now the fierce free-marketeer who became only the UK’s second female foreign secretary last year at the age of 46 is one of the frontrunners to enter No 10 as the next Tory leader.
+Now the fierce free-marketeer who became only the UK’s second female foreign secretary last year at the age of 46 is aiming to convince party members to giver her the top job.

 Aged four, she moved to Paisley in Scotland, where she has recalled yelling a slogan that perhaps no other Tory Cabinet minister has ever yelled before.